filecoin-project/venus/CONTRIBUTING.md

 updated in precise lockstep with the code".
 That will be the policy at some point in the future.

+## Platform Considerations

+Prefer to derive patterns from more established, closely related platforms than to derive them from first principles.
+For example for things like configuration, commands, persistence, and the like we draw heavily on patterns in IPFS.
+Similarly we draw on patterns in Ethereum for message processing.
+Features should be informed by an awareness of related platforms.

 ## Testing Philosophy
 * All code must be unit tested and should hit our target coverage rate (80%).
-We also have command tests that test commands executing on a filecoin node.
-Command tests are not a substitute for unit tests: test command integration with command tests, but command implementations like all other code also require unit tests.
-* We prefer to test the output/contracts, not the individual lines of code (which we expect to change significantly during early work)
+* We prefer to test the output/contracts, not the individual lines of code (which we expect to change significantly during early work).
+* Daemon tests (integration tests that run a node and send it commands):
+  * Daemon tests are not a substitute for unit tests: the foo command implementation should be unit tested in the `foo_test.go` file
+  * Daemon tests should test integration, not comprehensive functionality
+  * Daemon tests should validate that their responses conform to a JSON schema
+  * Daemon tests for foo go into `foo_daemon_test.go` (so `foo.go` should have *both* `foo_test.go` and `foo_daemon_test.go`)

 ## What is the bar for inclusion in master?